Tests and estimation strategies associated to some loss functions: Hellinger and KL-losses

 \subsection{The Hellinger distance}

-An alternative way of defining the Hellinger distance given by (\ref{eq-Hell1}) is provided by the following proposition (with the conventions $0/0=1$ and $a/0=+\infty$ for all $a>0$).
-This result will be proven in Section~\ref{sect-pfs3}. \begin{prop} Let $\cG$ be the class of all measurable functions $g$ on $(E,\cE)$ with values in $[0,+\infty]$.
+An alternative way of defining the Hellinger distance given by (\ref{eq-Hell1}) is provided by the following proposition (with the conventions $0/0=1$ and $a/0=+\infty$ for all $a>0$) {which is} proven in Section~\ref{sect-pfs3}. \begin{prop} Let $\cG$ be the class of all measurable functions $g$ on $(E,\cE)$ with values in $[0,+\infty]$.
 For all probabilities $P,Q$ on $(E,\cE)$,